tubone24/a2a_mastra/README.md

 ### Migration Notes

-プロジェクトは現在、混合アーキテクチャ状態にあり、将来的にはMastra完全対応への移行が可能です：
+The project is currently in a hybrid architecture state, with the possibility of future migration to full Mastra compatibility:

-**現在の状況:**
+**Current Status:**
-- Data Processor & Summarizer: Mastra標準A2A
+- Data Processor & Summarizer: Mastra standard A2A
-- Gateway & Web Search: Express + 独自A2A実装
+- Gateway & Web Search: Express + custom A2A implementation

-**将来の移行オプション:**
+**Future Migration Options:**
 - Express routes → Mastra `registerApiRoute`
 - Express server → Mastra built-in Hono server
 - Custom A2A implementation → Mastra native A2A protocol